Emergence of dynamical tensor fields in composite models of gravity: Summary

 \section{Summary}

-In this paper, we have taken a first step toward constructing a consistent gravitational theory in which the graviton emerges as a composite field, using the fRG framework.
-We examined the fermionic and scalar cases separately and derived the flow equations for the kinetic terms of the auxiliary fields associated with the composite operators.
-Quantum fluctuations of the matter fields generate finite kinetic terms for these auxiliary fields, which are nondynamical at the tree level.
-The induced kinetic terms can be interpreted as diffeomorphism-invariant kinetic terms supplemented by gauge-fixing contributions.
+In this work, we have taken a first step toward constructing a gravitational framework in which the graviton emerges as a composite field within the fRG approach.
+We analyzed fermionic and scalar matter models separately and derived the flow equations governing the kinetic terms of auxiliary tensor fields associated with composite operators.
+Although these fields are nondynamical at tree level, quantum fluctuations of the matter sector generate finite kinetic terms in the infrared.

+The induced kinetic structure agrees with the diffeomorphism-invariant quadratic Einstein-Hilbert form in the transverse-traceless spin-2 sector.
+The remaining contributions belong to the longitudinal and trace sectors; while they can be rewritten in a form reminiscent of gauge-fixed treatments of the quadratic Einstein–Hilbert action, we refrain from interpreting them as genuine gauge-fixing terms within the present truncation.

-To advance our understanding of gravitational dynamics within composite models, it is essential to evaluate higher-order interaction vertices, such as the three-graviton vertex and matter-graviton vertices.
-The fRG method provides a powerful framework for this task.
-In particular, dynamical bosonization within the fRG offers a promising approach for obtaining accurate evaluations of these vertices \cite{Gies:2001nw, Gies:2002hq, Pawlowski:2005xe, Floerchinger:2009uf, Braun:2014ata, Mitter:2014wpa, Cyrol:2017qkl, Cyrol:2017ewj, Alkofer:2018guy, Denz:2019ogb, Fu:2019hdw, Goertz:2024dnz}.
-A detailed study of this program lies beyond the scope of the present work and will be reported in future publications.
+A complete understanding of emergent gravitational dynamics in composite models requires the computation of higher-order interaction vertices, such as three-graviton and matter-graviton vertices.
+The fRG framework provides a suitable tool for this purpose.
+In particular, dynamical bosonization within the fRG offers a promising strategy for systematically accessing these vertices~\cite{Gies:2001nw, Gies:2002hq, Pawlowski:2005xe, Floerchinger:2009uf, Braun:2014ata, Mitter:2014wpa, Cyrol:2017qkl, Cyrol:2017ewj, Alkofer:2018guy, Denz:2019ogb, Fu:2019hdw, Goertz:2024dnz}.
+A detailed investigation of this program is left for future work.